 If making some adjustments allows you to never worry about money again, and to do whatever you want all day long, it’s a good trade-off.

 If you made it all the way to the end here – great!
 Thank you!
 I appreciate you sticking with me.
 But don’t leave this article to go do something else then forget all about it.
 Grab a pen and paper and start working through this process.
 You’ll thank me later.

 Or, if the thought of going through this on your own makes you cringe, let’s talk.
-Going through exercises like this is part of what we do in financial coaching.
+Going through exercises like this is part of what we do in fee-only financial planning.
 We can walk through this process with you, explaining everything as details as needed or desired along the way.
-Just fill out our contact form to start a discussion on what that type of engagement would look like.
+Just reach out to start a discussion on what that type of engagement would look like.